mehulagg/gitlab/doc/user/group/value_stream_analytics/index.md

 ![Value stream path navigation](img/vsa_path_nav_v13_10.png "Value stream path navigation")

 Stages are visually depicted as a horizontal process flow.
-Selecting a stage will update the content below the value stream.
+Selecting a stage updates the content below the value stream.

 This is enabled by default.
 If you have a self-managed instance, an administrator can [open a Rails console](../../../administration/troubleshooting/navigating_gitlab_via_rails_console.md)